ryantd42/NY-Legislative-Git/2023/A3099A-2023/bill.md

- Introduced  by  M.  of  A.  WOERNER, BUTTENSCHON, THIELE, COLTON, STERN, HEVESI, JACOBSON, SEAWRIGHT, PHEFFER AMATO, SILLITTI, DeSTEFANO, SMUL- LEN, HAWLEY,  ANGELINO,  J. A. GIGLIO,  K. BROWN,  DURSO,  GOODELL  -- Multi-Sponsored  by -- M. of A. SIMON -- read once and referred to the Committee on Codes
+ Introduced  by  M.  of  A.  WOERNER, BUTTENSCHON, THIELE, COLTON, STERN, HEVESI, JACOBSON, SEAWRIGHT, PHEFFER AMATO, SILLITTI, DeSTEFANO, SMUL- LEN, HAWLEY, ANGELINO, J. A. GIGLIO, K. BROWN, DURSO,  GOODELL,  McDO- NALD,  KELLES,  BENDETT,  MANKTELOW  -- Multi-Sponsored by -- M. of A.
+  SIMON -- read once and referred to the Committee on Codes -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the criminal procedure law, in relation to victim state- ments at the sentencing of a defendant for a misdemeanor